fisshy/g2j/README.md

 ## Googledocs to JSON
-- One simple way to sync google rows/columns values to JSON files.
+- One simple way to sync google rows/columns values to key/value JSON.

 ### Install
 ```bash